guillemontecinos/itp_fall_2019_research_methods_in_art/README.md

 * [Review @ Frizzi Frizzi (Italy)](https://www.frizzifrizzi.it/2018/02/01/visualizzare-poeticamente-malattia-autoimmune/)

 ## Assignment 2: Research 1st iteration
+Virtual and Augmented Reality (badly called XR) are techonologies that can modify either completely or partially the world a user can experience.
+Even though these technologies have been around for at least 30 years, it has been since computational power devolpment has pushed techonological boundaries and making XR accessible to a great amount of people.

+Since a great share of human population have access to these new way experiencing world I ask myself: how does this technologies may reshape the way humans interact with the world? how do we move in space, talk to each other when using these techonologies?

 ### Questions
 * how AR reshapes the way humans move in space?
 * how VR by creating new worlds leads human to interact in new ways with them?